-With his usual quest to sit somewhere with the most risk to his personal safety, Ieuan decided we’d sit on the high backed, blue pastel chairs but they were surprising comfortable and, happily, he didn’t fall off.
+With his usual quest to sit somewhere with the most risk to his personal safety, Ieuan decided we’d sit on the high backed, blue pastel chairs but they were surprisingly comfortable and, happily, he didn’t fall off.

 The children’s menu came on a printed sheet with colouring and puzzles to keep them occupied.

 I think the barman may be coveting Ieuan’s Power Ranger.

 The kids’ menu is £6.75 for three courses and both our two opted for the mini pizza.

 Caitlin’s latest masterpiece.
 Ieuan did his customary Incredible Hulk green angry scribble.